Kafū, aged forty-one.

 May 29th.

-In the evening, Mr. Yamamoto, editor-in-chief of the magazine Kaizo, paid a visit.
+In the evening, Mr. Yamamoto, editor-in-chief of *Kaizō* magazine, paid a visit.

 May 30th.

-Yesterday morning at eight o’clock, notification came from her home that the old woman who had served for many years had died of heart disease.
-This old woman was born to a farming family in Shibamata, Bushū Province.
-She had been the wife of Kyūsai, a masseur who frequented my house when I resided in Koishikawa.
-Not long after being widowed, she entered service at various households, and her dedication in supporting her mother-in-law and one child with meager wages was truly commendable.
-Around Meiji 28 or 29, from the time I moved my house to Ichibancho, she came and worked without cease.
-Over twenty years have passed since then.
-Last winter, when I sold the house in Okubo, I had intended to dismiss her as she requested; but as there was no one to replace her, I brought her along to my alleyway house in Tsukiji.
-However, around the middle of last month, she developed an eye ailment, so I granted her temporary leave to recuperate.
-Since then, having received no word from her even once up to today—a circumstance I had found puzzling—I was suddenly met with this tragic news.
-Though she was over sixty, as she had always been healthy, I had privately thought that perhaps this old woman—despite our lack of familial ties—would be the one to witness my final moments and perform a Buddhist memorial service for me.
-Yet how unfathomable a person’s lifespan proves to be.
+Yesterday morning at eight o'clock came notification from her house that the old woman who had served for many years had died of heart disease.
+This old woman had been born to a farming household near Shibamata in Bushū province.
+She was the wife of a masseur named Kyūsai who frequented my Koishikawa residence; not long after being widowed, she entered service at various households, showing remarkable dedication in supporting her mother-in-law and one child through her meager wages.
+When I moved my residence to Ichibanchō around Meiji 28-29 [1895-96], she came into my employ and worked continuously thereafter—over twenty years having passed since then.
+Last winter when I sold my Ōkubo house, I had meant to dismiss her as she requested, but lacking any replacement, I brought her along to my back-alley house in Tsukiji.
+Around mid-last month she developed eye trouble, so I granted her temporary leave to recuperate.
+Since then there had been no word from her at all—a circumstance I found strange—when suddenly came this tragic news.
+Though she had passed sixty years of age and been in robust health, I had privately thought this old woman might be the one to witness my final moments and perform Buddhist rites for me despite our lack of blood ties—but nothing proves more inscrutable than the measure of human life.

 May 31st.
-The new moon resembled a sickle.
+The new moon is like a sickle.

 June 1st.